Catalogue WINTER MED Toolbox

 One of the key results of the WINTER MED project are the Regional Action Plans, a set of concrete actions and measures to tackle seasonality in tourism developed by six partner regions: Tuscany, Cyprus, South Aegean, Dubrovnik-Neretva, Corse and Balearic Islands.

 The Regional Action Plans have been co-designed in two phases, the first one focusing on policy learning process and continuous social dialogue in partner regions and the second focusing on transnational networking and policy exchange between partners and their regional stakeholders.

-WINTER MED FINAL STRATEGY
+WINTER MED Transnational Strategy

 In the face of the environmental, economic, social and cultural impacts arising from the high seasonality of tourism activities in Mediterranean islands, the WINTER MED partnership developed a transnational strategy aiming to foster the development of alternative, sustainable year-round tourism in Mediterranean island destinations, within and beyond the framework of the project.

-WINTER MED Memorandum of Understanding
+Memorandum of Understanding and Policy Paper